prograd-labs/java-oops-lab/project/Description/Enemies.md

-There were two good friends, Hero and Villain.
+There were two good friends, src.Hero and src.Villain.
 Both had same interest and same love towards various types of weapons.
 Both wanted to be the most skillful person ever in handling any weapon.
 Both used to practice together and challenge each other.
-Most of the time the battle used to be on a fun side, but this time it turned out to be a serious one.
-Villain was less skillful than Hero, but still Villain used to win most of the battles, by getting some unfair advantage.
-Hero being a nice person, never used to compain about this behaviour of Villain.
+Most of the time the battle used to be on a fun side, but this time it turned out to be a serious one. src.Villain was less skillful than src.Hero, but still src.Villain used to win most of the battles, by getting some unfair advantage. src.Hero being a nice person, never used to compain about this behaviour of src.Villain.
-But today, he couldn't bear anymore, so Hero challenged Villain for a real fight, with any weapon of their choice.
+But today, he couldn't bear anymore, so src.Hero challenged src.Villain for a real fight, with any weapon of their choice.
 But both having same interest of weapons, unknowingly chose the same weapons -

 - gunOne - damage done = 30